 Together with numerous friends and supporters, social worker Remmie and her friend Barbara, who worked as a nurse, founded the Purpose Uganda BabiesHome in March 2009.
 For Remmie it was a dream come true, although at an earlier time than she had planned.
 She had seen so many abandoned and neglected children in her life and wanted to help.
 Remmie was planning to eventually open her own orphanage.
 The unexpected request of a woman suffering from aids, who asked Remmie to take care of her baby, marked the beginning of the BabiesHome-Project.
 In cooperation with Barbara, she opened her house and heart for abandoned and orphaned children.

-In May 2009 four young German women spend between six months and a year as volunteers in Entebbe and met Remmie during a bus ride to the hospital.
-Remmie was riding the bus with two sick children and they started a conversation, after they decide to help Remmie out.
+In May 2009 four young German women spend between six months and a year as volunteers in Entebbe (Uganda) and met Remmie during their stay.
 They spend a lot of time at the orphanage and fell in love with the children and the project itself.
 As the family grew quickly, had to move into a bigger house and health care and basic needs of the babies had to be financed, the women agreed that they wanted to support Remmie and her project beyond their stay in Uganda.
 Back in Germany they founded a support group, which eventually grew into the German organization Abaana Uganda e.V..
 The project has found more and more enthusiastic supporters over the years in Uganda, Germany and beyond.

 The main intention of Purpose Uganda BabiesHome is to provide abandoned and orphaned children with a (temporary) home.
 Most of the children living at the BabiesHome were in bad health due to their neglectful family situations.
 The first priority is to improve their health status and ensure their future well-being by giving them the love and affection they had usually been deprived of before.
 Once the basic needs of the children are secured, they are able to enter pre-school or, in case of the older children, attend primary school.